alepez/vim-pip-talk/slides.md

  - N: go to the previous instance when you’ve searched for a string
  - ;: go to the next instance when you’ve jumped to a character
  - ,: go to the previous instance when you’ve jumped to a character
+ - cgn: magic :)

+## EX MODE

+You can enter commands.
+Lot of commands.

+## INSERT MODE

+ - i: insert before the cursor
+ - a: append after the cursor
+ - I: insert at the beginning of the line
+ - A: append at the end of the line
+ - o: open a new line below the current one
+ - O: open a new line above the current one
+ - r: replace the one character under your cursor
+ - R: replace the character under your cursor, but just keep typing afterwards
+ - cm: change whatever you define as a movement, e.g. a word, or a sentence, or a paragraph.
+ - C: change the current line from where you’re at
+ - ct?: change change up to the question mark
+ - s: substitute
+ - S: substitute the entire current line

+## REPEAT

+.

+## COPY PASTE

+y: yank, followed by motion
+yy: yank line

+p: paste after cursor
+P: paste before cursor

 ## MACRO